kwopera/kwt/reviews.md

 <h3 id="reviews"><a href="{{ "/reviews.html" | absolute_url }}#reviews">REVIEWS</a></h3>
 <br/>
+_"Australian-Chinese tenor Kang Wang as Pinkerton delivers a powerful performance that elicits the nuanced facets of Pinkerton.
+There is a richness and clarity to his singing that demonstrates Pinkerton’s bravado and confidence.
+And yet, Wang reveals a tenderness and compassionate side of Pinkerton when he consoles Butterfly after she renounces her religion.
+Wang’s Pinkerton is one of the most compelling aspects of this production.
+With his exceptional singing and acting, he is a talent I’m looking forward to seeing again on stage."_
+<br/>-- <a href="https://www.ludwig-van.com/toronto/2025/01/27/scrutiny-canadian-opera-company-delivers-emotionally-resonant-madama-butterfly/" target="_blank">Luwig van Toronto</a>

+_"Australian Chinese tenor Kang Wang, returning to the COC after his marvelous Rodolfo in La bohème last season.
+As Pinkerton, his big ringing tenor and brilliant top register was a real pleasure, and the couple had great chemistry in their love scene.
+Pinkerton is an anti-hero, but Wang’s gorgeous vocalism almost makes one forget that the character is such a cad."_
+<br/>-- <a href="https://operacanada.ca/canadian-opera-company-madama-butterfly-an-unalloyed-triumph/" target="_blank">Opera Canada</a>

 _"Kang Wang, strikingly handsome in demeanour and voice...brought much sincerity and affection to his portrayal of Pinkerton"_
 <br/>-- <a href="https://bachtrack.com/review-madama-butterfly-nakamura-kang-wang-canadian-opera-company-toronto-january-2025" target="_blank">Bachtrack</a>